Contexter/the-four-stars/README.md

-# The four starts Edition of Shakespeare's plays
+# The four stars Edition of Shakespeare's plays
 ```
 import os